Ralph Fiennes shares strict regime that made him drastically reduce body fat at 60

 Fiennes, who was 60 during filming, said: “Uberto was very clear.
 He didn’t want me to have a sort of bulked-up gym body,” adding that he told his personal trainer he wanted to look “like a bit of old rope.”

-The film’s director, Pasoloni, added that he was sceptical whether the regime would achieve their desired look for Fiennes’s character.
+The film’s director, Pasolini, added that he was sceptical whether the regime would achieve their desired look for Fiennes’s character.

 “At the beginning, I have to confess, I was slightly suspicious that there was so much protein going in and so much exercise that we would have a body that looked exercised instead of a body that was consumed, a lived body,” he said.
 “There is no gym in ancient Greece.”